Slonetech/phase1-week3-codechallenge/README.md

 # FLATDANGO
 ## Description
 This repository contains my submission for week3 code challenge.
-Flatdango Theatre is an application for buying movie tickets
+Flatdango Theatre is an application for buying movie tickets where the number of tickets decreases as they are being bought . the tickets contain the title of the movie,runtime and a short description

   ## Table of content
 - Installation Requirements